Kickball Rules

 • Fly out: An opponent catches the ball in fair or foul territory.

-• If the ball is caught in foul territory, the ball is considered dead and base runners may not advance
+• Only if the ball is caught in foul territory, the ball is considered dead and base runners may not advance.
+Game play is still live if a ball is caught in fair territory.

 • Throwing a ball: An opponent throws the ball at a runner and hits them shoulders or below